 - Types of individual communication tools available to responders.

-- Do you have a siren system in place?
-What outreach has been done in the community to integrate the needs of individuals who may not be able to hear sirens and require alternate methods of communication.
+- What outreach has been done in the community to integrate the needs of individuals who may not be able to hear sirens and require alternate methods of communication.

 Information delivered at press conferences by public officials during a disaster is critical.
 Specific steps in planning press conferences need to occur to ensure accessible and effective communication.

-- Utilize a sign language interpreter at all press conferences held by public officials and/or if the intent is to deliver vital information.
-(Creating an MOU for emergency sign language interpreting services is advised.
+- Utilize a sign language interpreter at all press conferences.
+Creating an MOU for emergency sign language interpreting services is advised.

-- Inform the media as to the purpose of the interpreter to ensure television broadcasters include the sign language interpreter on the screen at all times.
+- To help ensure television broadcasters include the sign language interpreter on the screen at all times, Inform the media as to the purpose of the interpreter.

-- Any visual information, such as telephone numbers, e-mail addresses, street closures, school closures, shelter locations, etc., that are shown on the screen must also be spoken verbally to viewers to ensure effective communication with people who are blind or low vision.
+- Any visual information, such as telephone numbers, e-mail addresses, street closures, school closures, shelter locations, etc., that are shown on the screen should be spoken verbally to ensure effective communication.

 Disaster Response Interpreter (DRI) Program

-The Cal OES Office of Access and Functional Needs, in conjunction with the California Specialized Training Institute, conducts an annual Disaster Response Interpreter Training.
-This full-day course is intended for professional sign language interpreters who may be called upon to provide interpreting services during/after a disaster.
-All participants must be fluent in ASL.
-The training emphasizes basic knowledge of emergency response and recovery activities, and provides practice opportunities for interpreting at press conferences and shelters, including media and press protocols, shelter operations and recovery services, and readiness procedures.
+The Cal OES Office of Access and Functional Needs, facilitates the Disaster Response Interpreter Program.
+The DRI Program trains and credentials certified sign language interpreters to provide services before, during, and after disasters. .
+The training emphasizes emergency response and recovery activities and provides practice opportunities for press conferences, shelters, and other public events.
+The program stresses shelter operations, recovery services, and readiness procedures.
 Participants undergo a Department of Justice Live Scan and receive a disaster service worker badge upon completion.
-Some participants may even receive continuing education units.

-- Terminology/Language – When any part of the message is intended for the disability and older adult community state that specifically.
-Appropriate terminology is “people” first language such as; “if you are a person with a disability or older adults, please ………..(stay inside, leave your air conditioner/heater on, etc.).”
+- Use people first terminology such as; “if you are a person with a disability or an older adult, please… shelter-in-place, leave your air conditioner/heater on, etc.”.

 - Messages – Use plain language (Aim for a 4th-grade reading level).
-For further guidance on the use of language and communication, please visit Plainlanguage.gov.
+For further guidance on the use of language and communication, please visit Plain Language.gov.